THE INVALIDITY OF THE ECCLESIASTICAL CENSURE AGAINST PADRE ANTONIO JOSE MARTINEZ

 (through Father Ussell), Life of Bishop J.P.
 Macebeuf, First Bishop

-.
+of Denver.
 The dramatic scene of excommunication

 was first described in Memories, the